Machteld van Voorne: Rule

 The Lady of Voorne ruled the island Voorne with the town Brielle from the Burcht of Voorne in Oostvoorne.
 She also had possessions on the island Goeree also known as Westvoorne.
 Other lordships were on the islands Overflakkee and Schouwen-Duiveland.
 The lords of Voorne even held lands north of the Meuse, in Utrecht, the Betuwe, Flanders etc.

 The office of burgrave traditionally gathered a lot of income for the lords of Voorne.
 However, in 1328 the count of Holland had been as wise to buy off these rights.
 The burgraves kept the title and the prestige that the office brought.

 Machteld is remembered for the city rights she gave to Brielle in 1343.
 She was also involved in creating new polders.
 She successfully defended the economic interests of Brielle against those of Dordrecht, who wanted to establish a monopoly in the trade of certain goods.
 In 1349 she founded a chapter dedicated to Pancras of Rome at the grounds of the Burcht van Voorne.

 The Hook and Cod Wars

-After Willem IV of Holland died at Staveren in September 1345, he was succeeded by his sister Maragaret of Hainaut.
+After Willem IV of Holland died at Staveren in September 1345, he was succeeded by his sister Margaret of Hainaut.
 On 18 April 1346 one of her first acts was to rule that her son Otto V, Duke of Bavaria would succeed to the lordship of Voorne on Machteld's death.
 This was not to the liking of Machteld, because the previous settlement left open the possibility that her niece Joan would succeed her.
 When the Hook and Cod wars erupted, Machteld would do anything to help William.

 The opportunity for vengeance arrived when Margaret's fleet approached the Meuse in July 1351.
 Machteld sent troops that helped to defeat Margaret in the Battle of Zwartewaal.
 The battle was fought offshore of Machteld's village Zwartewaal.